 As you progress through the ranks, it’s time to expand your putting arsenal:

-• Developing Putting Touch: Mastering different power levels is crucial for precise distance control.
+- Developing Putting Touch: Getting the knack of different power levels is crucial for precise distance control.
 Practice putts with varying amounts of power to achieve the desired height and speed for each putt.
 The ability to finesse a short putt or launch a long-range bomber confidently will elevate your game.

 Advanced Strategies for Disc Golf Putting Domination